 There are many causes of groin pain in athletes.
 One of the more common causes of groin pain is osteitis pubis, also known as pubic symphysitis.
 This condition occurs when there is significant inflammation and overload of the pubic symphysis.
-So, what is osteitis pubis, and can an osteitis pubis steroid injection help?
+So, what is osteitis pubis, and can an osteitis pubis steroid or cortisone injection help?

 What is the pubic symphysis?